lisandromindel/lmm-tools-google-spreadsheet-parser/README.md

 Requires a column named `status` with either a checkbox or plain text setting `TRUE` or `FALSE`.<br>
 Requires a column named `id` that uses names with dot notation to create objects in the output.<br>
 Requires a column named `copy` that will be mapped into the set id for that row.

+## Authentification
+See authentification section on base package listed above.

 ## Usage
 ```